-City Region and Growth Deals are packages of funding and decision-making powers, agreed between the Scottish Government, the UK Government and local partners.
+City Region and Growth Deals are packages of funding agreed between the Scottish Government, the UK Government and local partners.
 They are designed to bring about long-term improvements to regional economies, attracting additional investment, creating new jobs and accelerating inclusive economic growth.

 Each deal is bespoke, reflecting each region’s individual economic strengths and challenges and developed by both the Scottish and UK Governments working with partners from the broader public sector, such as Scottish Enterprise and Skills Development Scotland, as well as from businesses, colleges and universities.